crowquillx/lgu-enforcer/README.md

 - `GENERAL_CHANNEL_ID`: Channel ID where welcome messages are posted
 - `WELCOME_MESSAGE`: Welcome message template (use `{users}` for mentions)
 - `WELCOME_IMAGE_URL`: Image URL to include in the welcome message
+- `DEFAULT_ROLE_ID`: ID of the role to automatically assign to new members

 ## License